omari-kd/Environmental-Impact-on-Food-Production/README.md

 The scarcity-weighted water use box-plot doesn't show distinct outliers.
 The distribution suggests that both animal-based and plant-based food have a wide range but no extreme points that fall significantly outside the whiskers.

-**Supporting Research\
+**Supporting Research**

-**Plant-based food require less water than animal-based food.
+Plant-based food requires less water than animal-based food.
 This is because raising livestock needs large amounts of water for animal consumption and feed production (Livvie, n.d).

 #### Scatter Plot: Freshwater Withdrawals (litres per 1000kcal) versus Scarcity-Weighted Water Use (litres per 1000kcal)